LeandroBerlin/webpack4-boilerplate/README.md

 #### Deploy to Github Pages

-To deploy your code to **Github Pages**: it create a 'gh-pages' branch and serve the production bundle to it
+To deploy your code to **Github Pages**: it create a 'gh-pages' branch and serve the production bundle

 ```
 npm deploy